 We know that by creating an inclusive culture, which values difference, this will deliver better service and outcomes for the diverse communities we serve.

-Our commitment to equality and diversity runs throughout our everyday policing as well as through the organisation in terms of supporting the needs of colleagues.
+Our commitment to equality, diversity and inclusion runs throughout our everyday policing as well as through the organisation in terms of supporting the needs of colleagues.
 We encourage people to bring their whole selves to work, valuing different approaches, perspectives and ways of working, so that they can achieve their full potential and deliver their best.

 We are working hard to attract more people from all the communities who live across Staffordshire and the surrounding areas and we welcome applications from all communities and underrepresented groups, regardless of race, sexual orientation, disability, faith, age and gender.

 We are committed to increasing diversity across every rank and role to better reflect the communities we serve and one way we work to achieve this is through positive action.

 Positive action is an activity which helps employers identify and remove barriers and issues to the recruitment, retention and progression of people from under-represented groups of the Equalities Act 2010 (i.e. LGBT+, ethnicity, disability), whilst still employing people on merit.

 We treat all applicants fairly and in accordance with current legislation.